 Key Takeaways: How to Wash a Weighted Blanket

-If you’re looking for a quick answer, we’ll break down how to wash the Layla weighted blanket right now.
+If you’re looking for a quick answer, we’ll break down how to wash the Layla Weighted Blanket for adults right now.
 Even though our blanket has a different fabric on each side and is filled with 100% glass beads, it’s simple to care for.
 Learning how to wash a weighted blanket with glass beads is easy; the basic instructions for washing a Layla Weighted Blanket are:

-Wash on gentle in warm or cold water, do not bleach, tumble dry on low.
+Wash on a gentle cycle in warm or cold water, do not bleach, then tumble dry on low.

-What Materials Are Needed to Wash a Weighted Blanket?
+What Items Are Needed to Wash a Weighted Blanket?

 Learning how to wash your weighted blanket is the same as how to wash a down comforter; you just need the right tools.
 Here’s what you need to wash a weighted blanket: